On the distribution of Satake parameters for Siegel modular forms: Introduction

 Petersson/Kuznetsov trace formulas play a fundamental role in the study of automorphic $L$-functions.
 There are well-established methods for $\GL(2)$, and to a lesser extent $\GL(3)$, but applications to other groups are rare.
-For a recent example, Blomer has used Kitaoka's formula to compute first and second moments of spinor $L$-functions of $\GSp(4)$, with power-saving error term, \cite{Bl}.
+For a recent example, Blomer has used Kitaoka's formula to compute first and second moments of spinor $L$-functions of $\GSp(4)$ of full level and large weight, with power-saving error term, \cite{Bl}.
+Waibel subsequently treated the case of large prime level, \cite{W}.
+This requires a close analysis of the generalized Kloosterman sums appearing in the off-diagonal terms.
 It would be of great interest to extend Kitaoka's formula from degree 2 to degree $n$.
 The machinery we develop here can form the starting point for such a generalization.
-Although at present there is no quantification of the error term for finite $N$ if $n>2$ (the $n=2$ case is treated in Appendix \ref{AB}), the asymptotic formula is sufficient for obtaining the equidistribution result. .2cm {\bf Acknowledgements:} We thank Yuk-Kam Lau, Nigel Pitt, and Abhishek Saha for helpful discussions.
-We are also grateful for financial support from the University of Maine Office of the Vice President for Research and the Simons Foundation.
-The first author would also like to thank the Department of Mathematics at the Chinese University of Hong Kong for its hospitality.
+Although at present there is no quantification of the error term for finite $N$ if $n>2$ (the $n=2$ case is treated in Appendix \ref{AB}), the asymptotic formula is sufficient for obtaining the equidistribution result.

+A natural question is whether the same method can be used to obtain the weighted equidistribution of Satake parameters in the case of $\k\to\infty$.
+Although we certainly expect such a result to hold, it does not seem possible to show it by the above method without a more detailed consideration of the off-diagonal terms.
+This is discussed in a remark after the proof of Proposition \ref{Ilim}.